Krishna Savjani: Legal career

 Krishna Savjani was called to the Bar at Gray's Inn in July 1969.
 In 1978, he established the law firm Savjani & Co.
-He was appointed Senior Consul, an appointment made by the President of Malawi.
+He was appointed Senior Counsel, an appointment made by the President of Malawi.
 Senior Counsel is the equivalent of Queen's Counsel in England.

 Advisory Committee on Appointment of Senior Counsel

 Savjani is a member of the four-person Advisory Committee (comprising the Chief Justice, the Attorney General, the President of the Malawi Law Society and Mr. Savjani) on the appointment of Senior Counsel.
 Mr. Savjani became its member in July 1999 when it was established.
 He was involved in the drafting of its rules.

 Honorary Legal Appointment

-Krishna Savjani has been Honorary Legal Adviser to the British High Commissioner in Malawi since 1994.
+Krishna Savjani has been Honorary Legal Adviser to the British High Commissioner in Malawi since 1994, the first person to be appointed so in Malawi.

 Malawi Stock Exchange

 Krishna Savjani acted as Chairman of the Malawi Stock Exchange from 2000 to 2010.
 Initially involved in the working committee to consider the need for a stock exchange, Krishna Savjani subsequently played an active role in drawing the listing rules.
 He was also previously Chairman of the Listing Committee.